-Then it was off on a guided nature walk where we learned about the difference between black oaks and live oaks, the different types of pine trees, the flowers and native animals and where they live, the tree that was struck by lightning five times and now is home to a family of raccoons, and the bowl-shaped indentations in rock from where the Cahuilla shelled and ground acorns around 500 years ago.
+Then it was off on a guided nature walk where we learned about the difference between black oaks and live oaks, the different types of pine trees, and the flowers and native animals.
+We also saw a tree that was struck by lightning five times and now is home to a family of raccoons, and the bowl-shaped indentations in rock from where the Cahuilla shelled and ground acorns 500 years ago.

 Then it was time to enjoy lunch at one of the picnic tables that surrounded old wooden rocking horses for the kids to play on.
 They had a blast pretending to be sheriffs, and riding through the woods constructing pretend campfires nearby out of sticks.

 With the $10 entrance fee (for the three of us), the kids were given tickets for real pony rides, so of course that was next on the list.
 For the little ones there was a carousel, but the bigger kids were taken on a short trail ride along one of the nature trails.